eMedicine Specialties > Obstetrics and Gynecology > Labor and Delivery

 Application of the forceps

 The most crucial point of forceps delivery is knowledge of the presentation position of the fetus.
 The term pelvic application is used when the left blade is applied on the left side of the pelvis and the right blade is applied on the right side of the pelvis, regardless of the fetal position.
-Pelvic application is never to be used as a substitute for knowledge of the fetal position; inappropriate pelvic application may cause significant harm.
+Pelvic application is never to be used as a substitute for knowledge of the fetal position; inappropriate pelvic application may cause maternal harm.

 Once again, emphasizing that forceps delivery is skill- and training-dependent is important.
 The operator must have a clear understanding of his or her own capabilities, as well as the safe limits of the procedure, and must not exceed either of these.